Measurements that apply to SAP Holds

 - Transfer Credit

-- You are strongly recommended to meet with your Advisor to develop a Student Success plan prior to registering for the next term (semester) and to take the necessary steps to prevent an Academic or SAP Hold.
+- You are strongly recommended to meet with your Advisor to develop a Student Success plan prior to registering for the next term (semester) and to take the necessary steps to prevent an SAP Hold.

 Students who successfully appeal their hold are eligible to register for classes and will have their financial aid eligibility reinstated.
 It is important to meet with your Advisor throughout the semester to ensure you are on track to good standing.

-Preventing an Academic Standing or SAP Hold
+Preventing an SAP Hold

 Students should work with their College Advisor to establish a Student Success plan or attend a Student Success workshop, if available at their college.
-The following are recommendations to help prevent an Academic or SAP Hold:
+The following are recommendations to help prevent an SAP Hold:

 - Achieve and maintain good academic standing (2.00 GPA and higher).